hhnnhh/berlin_datascience_lab/README.md

 On the downside, the confidence of the predictions is still not high, as about 67% of the cars will in fact be classified correctly, whereas 30% of the cars will be announced as "likely to pass", while they'll actually be failing ("false negative"), and 3% of the cars will be announced as "likely to fail", while they'll be passing ("false positive").

-**Open tasks:**
-Next step: try beating the current score by either hyperparameter tuning and/or by using a more powerful model.
+**Open tasks:** try beating the current score by either hyperparameter tuning and/or by using a more powerful model.

-Also "Predictive Model 2" could unfortunately not be implemented within the time frame of the current project.
+Also "Predictive [MODEL 2]" could unfortunately not be implemented within the time frame of the current project.